About

 Tickets & Pricing

 Here's the best part - IrishFest is completely FREE to attend.
-Both the Saturday concert and Sunday parade require no tickets or admission fees.
 Just show up and join the fun!
-Food and beverages will be available for purchase at the concert venue, but the entertainment itself won't cost you a dime.
+Food and beverages will be available for purchase at the venue, but the entertainment itself won't cost you a dime.

 Unique Features